symfony/symfony-docs/quick_tour/the_controller.rst

 That's all there is to it, and I'm not even sure we have spent the allocated 10 minutes.
 In the previous part, we saw how to extend the templating system with helpers.
-But everything can extended or replaced in Symfony2 with bundles.
+But everything can be extended or replaced in Symfony2 with bundles.
 That's the topic of the next part of this tutorial.